U.S. COVID-19 coordinator says ‘door-to-door’ effort has been misconstrued

 White House COVID-19 coordinator Jeff Zients said the effort has been misunderstood.

 “The best people to talk about vaccinations with those who have questions are local trusted messengers — doctors, faith leaders, community leaders.
 As part of our efforts, trusted messengers may go door to door,” Mr. Zients said.
-“We’ve seen movement [in vaccination rates] by going person by person, community by community.”
+“We’ve seen movement [in vaccination rates] by going person by person, community by community.

 “I would say for those individuals, organizations that are feeding misinformation, and trying to mischaracterize this type of trusted messenger work, I believe you are doing a disservice to the country and to the doctors, the faith leaders, community leaders and others who are working to get people vaccinated, save lives and help end this pandemic,” he said.